MouathSaadah/ClusteredDataWarehouse/README.md

     minvalue 1001
     maxvalue 99999;

-alter sequence deal_id_sq owner to postgres;
+alter sequence deal_id_sq owner to Postgres;

 # 2-  Start Task

-I used intilij IDE and I created three classes we have just one task => One of customer stories is to accept deals details from and persist them into DB.
+I used IntelliJ IDE, and I created three classes.
+We have just one task => One of the customer stories is to accept deals details from and persist them into DB.

-# Main class : to add sample and make user interactive with system
+ * Main class: to add sample and make user interaction with the system
-# Deal class : it's cope form table deal with validation in eatch filed
+ * Deal class: it's cope form table deal with validation in each field
-# DBConnection class : to conection to db and it's contain any query or sql code in system
+ * DBConnection class: to connect to DB and it contains any query or SQL code in the system

-3-Unit test
+# 3-Unit test

-I used JUnit 4 I tried to added some cases to finaly I see there is no method need unit test
+I used JUnit 4.
+I tried to add some cases to see that no method needs a unit test.